-If you are interested in attending a scheduled ALICE Training, please register for one of our classes open to the public and for campus community members.
-If you would like to schedule a session for your organization, class, or department, please email [email protected].
+If you are interested in attending a scheduled ALICE Training, or would like to schedule a session for your organization, class, or department, please email [email protected].

 Information on ALICE Training was obtained from the ALICE Training Institute.
 For more information, you are encouraged to visit their website.

 ALICE Training is being adopted by many schools, universities, hospitals, and businesses across the country.
 There are five elements the acronym ALICE.
 Each are intended to be used dynamically in each unique situation, not sequentially by one standard.

 ALERT: Use plain and specific language to Alert others to the danger.
 The alert should be given in a manner that informs as many as possible.
 West Liberty University will utilize email, Toppernet text message alerts, word-of-mouth, campus media, and appropriate staff to alert the campus community of a violent intruder or active shooter.
 The objective of the alert step is to convey the information as quickly as possible to as many as possible.

 LOCKDOWN: Barricade the room you are in and prepare for the next step to evacuate or counter if needed.
 Lockdown is important in the response to an active shooter or violent intruder.
 This provides a secure or semi-secure starting point from which survival decisions can be made.
 Relying on lockdown alone will significantly endanger occupants in a violent intruder situation.
 Traditional lockdown creates readily identifiable targets and makes a shooter’s mission easier.
 Lockdown offers you time to strategize and plan your next steps and response.